 What is a Required Minimum Distribution (RMD)?

-A Required Minimum Distribution (RMD) is the minimum amount that an IRA owner must withdraw yearly, starting with the year that he or she reaches age 72, however, individuals who turned age 70 ½ in 2019 will still need to take their first RMD by April 1, 2020.
+A Required Minimum Distribution (RMD) is the minimum amount that an IRA owner must withdraw yearly, starting with the year that he or she reaches age 72.
 Traditional IRAs, SEP IRAs, SIMPLE IRAs and Individual 401(k) plans are subject to this rule.
 Failure to take any portion of the minimum amount will incur a 50% penalty on the portion failed to be distributed.
 Keep in mind, the amount that must be withdrawn changes each year.
 The amount is based on a formula using the age of the individual for the year and the prior year-end account balance.
 Each retirement plan RMD must be calculated separately, however, if the account is an IRA, the amount can be distributed from other IRAs held by the account holder.

 The typical deadline for taking RMDs is December 31 of each year.
-If it’s the first RMD, the distribution deadline can be extended until April 1 of the following year after they turn 72, however, individuals who turned age 70 ½ in 2019 will still need to take their first RMD by April 1, 2020.
+If it’s the first RMD, the distribution deadline can be extended until April 1 of the following year after they turn 72.
 If the first RMD is delayed, there will be two RMDs in that following year.
 It is important to know that taking more than the RMD will not reduce the amount of the following year’s RMD.

 - If your spouse is the only primary beneficiary to your account and is more than ten years younger than you, you must use the IRS Joint Life and Last Survivor Expectancy Table (Table II in IRS Publication 590).
 Using this table will yield the smallest amount.

 - You're not required to take RMDs from a Roth IRA.
 The RMD rules, however, will apply to beneficiaries that inherit your Roth IRA when you die.